 55 Canadian Poetry Collections to Check Out in Spring 2021 —CBC Books

 “This book-length poem catalogues a variety of the events, sights, sounds, tastes and other engaging aspects in the memory of a year in a couple’s life, as they live separated by an ocean but come together in occasional visits.
 Tucker moves casually and breezily across this distance, skipping from moment to moment as quickly as a stone might skip out into that ocean.” —Jonathan Ball, Winnipeg Free Press

 Poetry Express: Aaron Tucker + Catalogue d’oiseaux —All Lit Up

 KFB Presents: Cover 2 Cover, a Complete Reading of Catalogue d’oiseaux by Aaron Tucker —Cover2Cover

 Aaron Tucker was born and raised on traditional Syilx territory in Lavington B.C. and now lives in Toronto as a guest on the Dish With One Spoon Territory.
 His novel, Y (2018), was translated into French as Oppenheimer in 2020.
 He is also the author of two previous poetry collections, including Irresponsible Mediums: The Chess Games of Marcel Duchamp (Book*hug Press, 2017).
-He is currently a PhD student in the Cinema and Media Studies Department at York University where he is an Elia Scholar, a VISTA Doctoral Scholar, and 2020 recipient of the Joseph-Armand Bombardier Doctoral Scholarship.
+He is currently a PhD candidate in the Cinema and Media Studies Department at York University where he is an Elia Scholar, a VISTA Doctoral Scholar, and 2020 recipient of the Joseph-Armand Bombardier Doctoral Scholarship.